jefmud/minimus-users/README.md

 render_login(login_filename=None) returns a login page as a string contained
-    login_file if None, then if loads module level file login.html : param {login_filename} : string of filename of login page HTML document or None.
+    login_file if None, then if loads module level file login.html login_filename : string of filename of login page HTML document or None.

-    If None, then the package level standard login.html is loaded.
-    : return : string HTML of login page
+    If None, then the package level standard login.html is loaded. returns a string HTML of login page
     NOTE: this is an experimental feature

 **user_services()**